CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/advanced/tde.md

 ---
-title: "Configure the Databases to use Transparent Data Encryption"
+title: "Configure the Gateway Databases to use Transparent Data Encryption"
 linkTitle: "Configure TDE"
 description: >
-    Information on configuring Cortex Databases to use Transparent Data Encryption.
+    Information on configuring Gateway Databases to use Transparent Data Encryption.
 ---

 # {{< param title >}}

-{{< param description >}} <br />

-Once the [Gateway Setup][] steps have been completed , if you wish to encrypt the databases using TDE for improved security, this should now be performed.
+Once the [Gateway Setup][] steps have been completed, if you wish to encrypt the databases using [Transparent Data Encryption](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?view=sql-server-ver15) (TDE) for improved security, this should now be performed.

 Enabling TDE on the databases ensures that the data is encrypted on disk.
 The process to do this requires that you: